Last Updated: Tuesday, August 25, 2015 12:21 PM

 The Division of Environmental Analysis administers Caltrans' responsibilities under federal and state environmental law.
 The Program develops and maintains Caltrans environmental standards, policies, procedures, and practices that are implemented by the Department's 12 District Environmental Branches.
 Program staff work with the districts to identify and assess the effects of Caltrans projects on the state's natural and cultural environments, and identify ways to avoid or mitigate those effects.

-The Division of Environmental Analysis is headquartered in Sacramento, though each of the twelve district offices, located throughout the state, also has an Environmental Branch.
-The Program, administratively under the Deputy Director for Transportation Planning, is headed by a Program Chief who also serves as the Agency Preservation Officer.
+The Division of Environmental Analysis is headquartered in Sacramento, though each of the twelve district offices, located throughout the state.
+The Program, administratively under the Deputy Director for Project Delivery, is headed by a Program Chief who also serves as the Agency Preservation Officer.
 The Division of Environmental Analysis has a highly-trained, professional staff of planners, engineers and environmental specialists who work with the District Environmental Branches to help their staff and project managers with the environmental project process.

 |Division of Environmental Analysis|